apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-playground-on-localhost.md

 * Minimum system requirements:
   * CPU: 4 cores
   * RAM: 4 GB
+  To check CPU, use `sysctl hw.physicalcpu` command;
+  To check memory, use `top -d` command.

 * Make sure the following tools are installed on your local host.
   * Docker: v20.10.5 (runc ≥ v1.0.0-rc93) or above.
 For installation details, refer to [Get Docker](https://docs.docker.com/get-docker/).